 Ultimately retardant dumped from a plane helped save his camp.

 (Web Browser Users: Roll over images for captions.)

 A Perfect Storm

 A perfect storm of conditions made the Rim Fire severe, at one point burning 90,000 acres in two days.

 “Ninety-eight degrees in the afternoon, the humidity was five or six percent, and most importantly the winds were blowing 45 mph and gusting up to 65 and 70 mph,” says Malcolm North, a research scientist with the US Forest Service Pacific Southwest Research Station.
 “Even with the best fire fighting forces in the world, there’s no way in hell you can contain a fire under those types of conditions.”

 North walks through an area burned by the Rim Fire.
 He says decades of fire suppression created a forest choked with trees and brush.
 Timber “plantations” planted like rows of corn after a previous fire, also helped fuel the flames.

-“The problem is those plantations are really prone to getting incinerated if not vaporized in a wildfire and we had a lot of that in this Rim Fire,” North says.
+“The problem is those plantations are really prone to getting incinerated if not vaporized in a wildfire and we had a lot of that in this Rim Fire,” says North.

-In 1911, the U.S. Forest Service surveyed a 15,000 acre area in the Stanislaus National Forest, which later burned in the Rim fire.
+In 1911, the U.S. Forest Service surveyed a 15,000 acre area in the Stanislaus National Forest, which later burned in the Rim Fire.
 The survey found about 25 trees per acre.
-Scott Stephens, a fire scientist at UC Berkeley, and his researchers went back to the same area just before the Rim Fire.
+Scott Stephens, a fire scientist at the University of California Berkeley, and his researchers went back to the same area just before the Rim Fire.

 Bear Creek Fire Guard Station, Plumas National Forest